Obama, Democrats vow to act on voter rights after ruling

-WASHINGTON (Reuters) - President Barack Obama and Democrats in Congress on Tuesday vowed to push to restore protections for the voting rights of African Americans and other minorities after the U.S. Supreme Court struck down a core provision of the 1965 Voting Rights Act.
+WASHINGTON (Reuters) - President Barack Obama and Democrats in Congress on Tuesday promised to act swiftly to restore protections for the voting rights of African Americans and other minorities after the Supreme Court struck down a core provision of the 1965 Voting Rights Act.

 The justices ruled 5-4 that Congress had used obsolete reasoning in continuing to force nine states, mainly in the South, to get federal approval if they made changes in election laws affecting blacks and other minorities.

-The decision came after recent election cycles in which some states have tried to impose last-minute changes to voting rules.
-Critics complained those changes were aimed at suppressing the votes of minorities, while backers said they were designed to stop voter fraud.

-Obama, a Democrat who in 2009 became the country’s first African American president, decried the Supreme Court ruling and said, “I am calling on Congress to pass legislation to ensure every American has equal access to the polls.”
+Obama, a Democrat who in 2009 became the country’s first African American president, said: “I am calling on Congress to pass legislation to ensure every American has equal access to the polls.”

 The Voting Rights Act, a centerpiece of the American civil rights movement in the 1960s, was meant to ensure access to the ballot box for minorities, traditional allies of Democrats, in states where such voting rights were considered at risk.